- HubPages Tutorials and Community»

 There are a few benefits to be garnered from being an envious writer.
 Firstly, if is a never-ending source of motivation, a constant drive to improve, and ultimately become a better writer.
 Learning and growing, developing as a more comprehensive writer is a slow process that shouldn't be rushed.
 Secondly, it pushes one to assimilate and emulate the qualities that make up a high accomplishing writer.

-In my brief, yet optimistic observations of successful writers on Hubpages, communication within the community is a huge part of getting your identity and brand out there, but it's not necessarily a prerequisite for achieving every online authors primary objective, which is earning a decent income that validates all the time and work it takes to become genuinely successful.
+In my brief, yet optimistic observations of successful writers on Hubpages, communication within the community is a huge part of getting your identity and brand out there, but it's not necessarily a prerequisite for achieving every online author's primary objective, which is earning a decent income that validates all the time and works it takes to become genuinely successful.

 The prevailing point I'm trying to insist upon is that it will generally take much time invested before seeing exciting results that the Hubbers you admire experience.
 It takes self-ordained discipline and a willingness for improvement that will be the determining factor whether a Hubber will soar, stay afloat, or sink from the weight of frustration.
 So, envy as you may, it's important to not let envy poison your perspective and proclivities as a writer.